 “I don’t know if I mentioned this to you or not, Trent,” Jane said, “but Daria actually made a friend in High Town: Tomal Sloan.”

 “That they do.
-So the Sloans already have a family artist.
+The Sloans already have a family artist.
 But I did show Tomal some work and he said he’d try to talk other Hlaalu into hiring me.”

 “But does Hlaalu speak truly?”
 J’dash asked.

 Jane shrugged.
 “Do they ever?
 Everything the guy says sounds kind of rehearsed—but I figure there’s got to be something real there if Daria puts up with him.
-And me getting a Hlaalu client could be a game-changer.”
+Me getting a Hlaalu client could be a game-changer.”